ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 When you create your repository, you start with one master definitive branch.
 A branch is a copy or "snapshot" of the master as it was at a specific point in time.
 Anyone working on the repository can create a branch to experiment or make edits before committing them to master.

-This is kind of like when you have different versions of the same file, except with the power of Git and GitHub, it's easy to eventually merge them all together and see changes, instead of ending up with different versions of the same file floating around your team and confusing everyone.
+This is kind of like when you have different versions of the same file, except with the power of Git, it's easy to eventually merge them all together and see changes, instead of ending up with different versions of the same file floating around your team and confusing everyone.

 ##### How to create a branch